 Whether you or anyone in your family have previously had a baby with an abnormality, such as spina bifida.

 If there is a family history of inherited disease.

-If you're being treated for chronic diseases, such as diabetes or high blood pressure.
+If you're being treated for chronic diseases, diabetes or high blood pressure.

 The ethnic origins of you and your partner, to find out whether your baby is at risk of certain inherited conditions, or other relevant factors, such as whether your family has a history of twins.

 Your job or your partner's job, and what kind of accommodation you live in to see whether your circumstances might affect your pregnancy.

 How you're feeling and whether you've been feeling depressed.

 healthdirect.gov.au.
 (2018, July).
 Your first antenatal visit.
 Retrieved from https://www.pregnancybirthbaby.org.au/your-first-antenatal-visit